 📵 Cell phone coverage is very limited; if you are used to using day-passes from your carrier when traveling internationally (e.g. Verizon travel pass), know that you will probably need to find WiFi somewhere for real internet access.

 I’ve never been, but my sister sent wonderful emails while she was living/traveling there in the fall of 2002:

-You can get same-day passports in places like SF if you can go in person (usually you’ll need a paper copy of an international itinerary that shows you’re traveling within 2 weeks).
+You can get same-day passports in places like SF if you can go in person (usually you’ll need a paper copy of an international itinerary that shows you’re traveling within 2 weeks and an appointment).

 Global entry requires an appt at a major international airport—if you don’t want to deal with the hassle, you can complete the interview upon reentry; that is, you land back in the US from an international flight, and then you talk to someone and give your biometric data while going through customs.